Tunggu-Kita-Tahun-Depan/rawatbunda/README.md

 # RawatBunda (Flutter)

-RawatBunda is an offline-capable maternal-care workflow prototype for bidan.
-It helps a bidan review patient data, prioritize follow-up, find the nearest eligible facility, record an externally obtained referral response, and prepare reviewed clinical documentation.
+RawatBunda is an offline-capable maternal-care workflow prototype for midwife.
+It helps a midwife review patient data, prioritize follow-up, find the nearest eligible facility, record an externally obtained referral response, and prepare reviewed clinical documentation.